Grokzen/docker-redis-cluster/README.md

 To set a different redis version you must change the variable 'redis_version' inside the docker-compose file.

 Then you simply rebuild the compose file and it should be updated with the desired redis version.

+# License

+This repo is using the MIT LICENSE.

+You can find it in the file [LICENSE](LICENSE)